ChanChunKitHKUST/chanchunkithkust.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am ChunKit Chan, a Ph.D. student from the [Computer Science and Engineering(CSE)](https://cse.hkust.edu.hk/) department at [the Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/zh-hant), funded by the [HKPFS](https://fytgs.hkust.edu.hk/scholarships/hong-kong-phd-fellowship-scheme) award and supervised by [Prof. Yangqiu Song](https://cse.hkust.edu.hk/~yqsong/).
 Previously, I received an MPhil degree in CSE from HKUST in 2021-2023, also supervised by [Prof. Yangqiu Song](https://cse.hkust.edu.hk/~yqsong/) and a Master's degree in Big Data and Technology from HKUST in 2021.
+From 2022 to 2024, I worked as a research intern at the NVIDIA AI Technology Center.

 # Research Interests
 * Natural Language Processing